 In the center of the square there are two equestrian statues of Charles III and Ferdinand I built by Canova and finished by his pupil Calì after the death of his master.
 The “game” that the people of Naples Italy make the tourists who visit the square play is well known.
 The tourist will have to be blindfolded and be able to cross the square, following a straight line, starting from the Royal Palace up to cross the space between the two large statues placed not far from the Palace.
 The slight inclination of the surface of the square will make the blindfolded person veer, preventing him from continuing straight and crossing the two statues.
 When the person opens his eyes he will be very amazed that he has changed his initial trajectory so much.
 If you are planning your holiday to visit Naples Italy, visit Plebiscito Square is one of the things to do.

-Distance 700 meters form Toledo Metro Station
+- Distance 700 meters from Toledo Metro Station